FlowFuse/website/src/handbook/peopleops/compensation.md

 ### Equity

-FlowFuse intents to offers equity for most roles.
+FlowFuse intents to offers equity for key roles.
 The level of stock compensation can vary based on when an employee joined, their performance, and the variables that decide salary.
 Equity is offered as stock options, which upon execution will be transformed in the underlying stock.
 Stock compensation are